What is carbon buildup?

 Walnut blasting cost

-Walnut blasting costs vary depending on the time spent cleaning will be $40-65 per cylinder (typically $160-260 for a 4 cylinder engine, unless its an extreme case!).
+Walnut blasting costs vary depending on the time spent cleaning, but it’s roughly between $40-65 per cylinder (typically $160-260 for a 4 cylinder engine, unless its an extreme case!)
+PLUS the time to remove and reinstall your intake manifold.

 We recommend completing a carbon cleaning every 80-100,000 km as a preventive maintenance service.